What to Eat in Jurong: Top Halal Certified Food

 They also serve other dishes like shabu-shabu, omelette, rice balls and many more.
-Hanok by Masizzim is a truly excellent addition to the Korean food scene in Singapore.
+Hanok by Masizzim is an excellent addition to Singapore’s Korean food scene.

 In what to eat in Jurong, if you are a soup person like me, you would love their Beef Stew.
 They will give you a large portion with slices of beef that is tender and juicy.
 Each piece of beef has a healthy amount of fat, so you can still enjoy the dish without being health conscious.

 The broth is rich in flavour and aroma with a bit of spiciness.
 You can always adjust the level of spiciness to your liking.
 And if ever you have run out of soup, you can ask them for a refill.
 You can always never have too much when it comes to the soup!